Hi. I’m Sameer Vasta, a snail-mail boy living in an email world, and over-user of the discretionary comma.

-After spending most of my life in Toronto, New York, and Washington DC, I now live with my beautiful wife in our beautiful home in London, Ontario.
+After spending most of my life in Toronto, New York, and Washington DC, I now live with my incredible wife, my wonderful daughter, and our adorable cat in our beautiful home in London, Ontario.

 I’m a public policy and public affairs professional with an academic background in cultural anthropology, and have worked on various projects in the areas of public sector transformation, digital government, open data, energy conservation, healthcare transformation, international development, and organizational change.

 I pass my time reading my never-ending stack of library books, writing letters to penpals, and exploring the urban landscape on foot.
 I find beauty in the mundane and joy in the small things.
 If you’re ever in the area, come join me on my aimless strolls around the city, or for an espresso and conversation; I love making new friends.

-About this site
+About this site.

 flashing palely in the margins is a collection of essays, marginalia, and miscellaneous musings that pass through my mind from time to time.
 I’ve been operating this space online, with various names over the years, since 1998.
-Sadly, I lost all my archives when I forgot to back up my server in mid-2007, so what you’ll find here is whatever I managed to save after that.
+Sadly, I lost all my archives when I forgot to back up my server in 2005, so what you’ll find here is whatever I managed to save after that.